carlosramireziii/carlosramireziii.github.io/_drafts/a-step-by-step-guide-to-debugging-sjr-templates.md

 ### Step 4: Reintroduce ERB `render` calls

-Now that we know the JS is working, we can put back in our original ERB render calls.
+Now that we know the JS is working, we can put our original ERB `render` calls back in.

 ```
 try {